HabtamuTesfie/microservices/README.md

 cd microservices
 docker-compose up -d
 ```
-## Run the following command to check the status of each containers.
+## Run the following command to check the status of each container.
 ```sh
 docker-compose ps
 ```